 - Control risks: A variable annuity will let you take risks (via the underlying investment options) while giving you some control of the outcome (via the option of guaranteed minimum income).
 So, in a way, it lets you take financial risk and reduce it at the same time.
 For example, if you get a variable deferred annuity with minimum income, you can get the peace of mind that you will receive $x no matter how you invest the money in the annuity.
 If your annuity’s performance is great you will receive $y (>$x) for life.
 If the performance is poor, you will still receive the $x promised for life.

 - Tax deferral: When you buy a deferred annuity, the earnings are tax-deferred, which means that you don’t pay tax on the growth of the investments until you start making withdrawals.
 If you’re in a high tax bracket now and expect to be in a low tax bracket at retirement, this can add a good chunk of money to your nest egg.

-- Unlimited contributions – unlike the tax advantaged accounts like IRA or 401k, there is no yearly contribution limit for an annuity.
+- Unlimited contributions – Unlike tax-advantaged accounts like IRAs or 401ks, there is no yearly contribution limit for an annuity.
 Qualified annuities allow you to sock away a large amount of cash and defer paying taxes.
 This can be especially beneficial if you are nearing retirement and have to catch up, or if you’re in a high tax bracket now but who expect to be in a lower tax bracket during retirement.
 And yes, if you hit the megamillions jackpot, you can invest that in an annuity and postpone the day Uncle Sam knocks on your door.

 The major disadvantage of an annuity is that they are too costly for the benefits they provide.
 Below is a laundry list of costs that come with annuities.

 - Annual contract fee: This fee might be a fixed dollar amount or an expense ratio.
 For high value annuities, this fee might be waived.